-GOALS: In order to command scholarly and professional credibility, graduate students should:
+GOALS: To command scholarly and professional credibility, graduate students should:

 - a.
 Develop writing skills commensurate with society's expectations of persons who hold advanced degrees. - b.
 Develop the ability to write in formats and styles appropriate to their disciplines.

 POLICY: